krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 #### Editing Tips
 * Use the 'Objects' hieararchy (rather than ungrouping then regrouping) to select, copy/duplicate and paste elements.
 * It is especially important to keep the object tree properly organised by being precise about where in the hiearchy you copy from (the whole group from that level down will be copied), where in the layer hiearchy you paste to (it will be inserted above the selected item)), and which individual element (and which LHS selection tool you have active) when editing.
-* It helps if you dock the 'Object' and the other key object property tools (`Transform`, `Fill and stroke`, `Swatch`, `Export PNG`, `Align` etc.) to the two sidebars on the right hand side.
+* It helps if you dock key object dialogues ('Layers and Object', `Transform`, `Fill and Stroke`, `Swatches`, `Export`, `Align and Distribute` etc.) to two sidebars on the right hand side.
+(See the Inkscape screenshot at the top of this page.)
-* To maintain precision it helps to do most editing parametrically (entering exact pixel values numericaly) using the `Rectangle` and `Circle` tools (on the LHS) and the object properties docked to the RHS sidebars: `Transform` (to move objects and resize icons).
+* To maintain precision it helps to do most editing parametrically (entering exact pixel values numericaly) using the `Rectangle` and `Circle` tools (from the 'toolbox' bar on the LHS) and the object properties docked to the RHS sidebars: `Transform` (to move objects and resize icons).
 * For quick mouse selection the main 'select' tool (top LHS) selects whole groups and the finer 'node' tool beneath it selects objects within groups.
 (Although, once selected, you then need to pick the appropriate 'select', 'rectangle', 'circle', 'text' tool to make the specific types of edits each of those tools allows - the top toolbar changes to reflect the currently available editing options.)
+* There are lots of helpful Inkscape guides and tutorials online, such as this [basic introduction](https://inkscape.org/doc/tutorials/basic/tutorial-basic.html) and this [guide to the layout of the Inkscape UI](https://inkscape-manuals.readthedocs.io/en/latest/interface.html).

 ---